comparisons

 Where each one lives

 This is the biggest practical difference.
-Siloe is a native iOS app, so it lives where most social saving actually happens: on your phone.
+Siloe is a native Apple app for iPhone and Mac, so it lives where most social saving actually happens: on your phone, and now on your desktop too.
 You save, search, organize, and get reminders without leaving your device.
-Dewey is a Chrome extension paired with a web dashboard, with no native mobile app, so it is at its best on a desktop or laptop browser.
-If you primarily save on your phone, Siloe is the more natural home.
-If you triage bookmarks from a computer, Dewey fits that workflow well, and it runs anywhere a browser does, including Windows and Linux, where Siloe has no app yet.
+Dewey is a Chrome extension paired with a web dashboard, with no native mobile app, so it is at its best in a desktop browser.
+If you primarily save on your phone, Siloe is the more natural home, and the Mac app means you are no longer tied to iOS alone.
+Dewey runs anywhere a browser does, including Windows and Linux, where Siloe has no app yet, so if you live outside the Apple ecosystem, Dewey still has the reach.

 Which platforms each supports

-Dewey casts a wider net.
+Dewey casts the wider net.
 It pulls from X, Reddit, TikTok, Instagram, Bluesky, LinkedIn, Threads, Mastodon, Substack, Truth, and general web bookmarks.
-Siloe focuses on the four big social and visual platforms: X, Reddit, TikTok, and Instagram.
-If your saves live on LinkedIn or Bluesky, Dewey has you covered today and Siloe does not.
-If your saving happens on the four platforms Siloe supports, the depth of what it does with them (below) matters more than raw platform count.
+Siloe now covers six: X, Reddit, TikTok, Instagram, LinkedIn, and Bluesky, having added LinkedIn and Bluesky to its original four.
+So the gap has narrowed.
+If your saves live on Mastodon, Threads, Substack, or the open web, Dewey has you covered today and Siloe does not.
+If your saving happens on the six platforms Siloe supports, the depth of what it does with them (below) matters more than raw platform count.

 What counts as searchable